bsouthga/innerself-app/Readme.md

 ## CLI

 ```

-  Usage: innerself-app [options] <dirname>
+  Usage: cli [options] <dirname>

-  bootstrap a new innserself app
+  bootstrap a new innerself app

   Options:

     -V, --version     output the version number
     -t, --typescript  create a typescript innerself app
+    -e, --esnext      don't include babel for a js project
     -i, --init        create a new innerself app in this directory
     -h, --help        output usage information
 ```